usernameAI/Coase/README.md

 Collaborative local-global context modeling for session-based recommendation

-This paper is currently under anonymous peer review.
+This paper is currently under peer review.

 # Dataset
 We provide one dataset: Diginetica.